harshal76/House-Price-Prediction/README.md

 The python files were used to scrape the data from websites and txt files.
-The housing_Consolidated is the main dataset considered for the project.
+The housing_final is the main dataset considered for the project.